talal/ilm/lib.typ

   // Configure page properties.
   set page(
     numbering: "1",
-    // The header always contains the paper's short-title if it is set.
+    // The header always displays the top-level heading and additionally the short-title
-    // Additionally the header also contains the top-level heading.
+    // (if set).
     header: context {
       let target = heading.where(level: 1)
       // Find the top-level heading of the section we are currently in.